heuermh/dishevelled-bio/README.md

-  compress-gfa1    compress assembly in GFA 1.0 format to splittable bgzf or bzip2 compression codecs compress-gfa2    compress assembly in GFA 2.0 format to splittable bgzf or bzip2 compression codecs compress-gff3    compress features in GFF3 format to splittable bgzf or bzip2 compression codecs compress-sam    compress alignments in SAM format to splittable bgzf or bzip2 compression codecs compress-vcf    compress variants and genotypes in VCF format to splittable bgzf or bzip2 compression codecs create-sequence-dictionary    create a SequenceDictionary from sequences in FASTA format
+  compress-gfa1    compress assembly in GFA 1.0 format to splittable bgzf or bzip2 compression codecs compress-gfa2    compress assembly in GFA 2.0 format to splittable bgzf or bzip2 compression codecs compress-gff3    compress features in GFF3 format to splittable bgzf or bzip2 compression codecs compress-paf    compress alignments in PAF format to splittable bgzf or bzip2 compression codecs compress-sam    compress alignments in SAM format to splittable bgzf or bzip2 compression codecs compress-vcf    compress variants and genotypes in VCF format to splittable bgzf or bzip2 compression codecs create-sequence-dictionary    create a SequenceDictionary from sequences in FASTA format